-A. Maritime Shipping Families of Chios
+A. Maritime Shipping Families Greece

 The historical shipping families of Chios include: Andreadis, Angilicousis, Apodiakos, Carris, Chandris, Dromocaitis, Economou, Fafalios, Frangos, Georgandis, Glyptis, Halcousasis, Kallikis, Livanos, Los, Michalinos, Michalos, Niarchos, Pittas, Pailos, Peraticos, Rallis, Rodocahachis, Scarmanga, Schilizzis, Tsangaris, Tsakos, and Xylas.
 To the best this author could determine, the following families from Chios are still active in the shipping industry (which is almost all of them).
 Much of this information came from the World Wide Web and the book by Ioannis Theotokas, Leadership in World Shipping: Greek Family Firms in International Business.